 The stories of non-smokers

 In the stories I am trying to highlight, the availability of strawberry-flavoured e-cigarettes, citrus-scented snus and berry-sweet nicotine pouches play a crucial role.
-These are mums, dads, grandmothers, grandfathers, sons and daughters who don't smoke anymore.
+As well as tobacco-flavoured snus.
+It is about mums, dads, grandmothers, grandfathers, sons and daughters not smoking anymore.
 In a country that is almost smoke-free.